FreeRADIUS/freeradius-server/raddb/certs/realms/README.md

 `realm_dir` portion of the filename is configurable.
 The SNI portion is taken from the TLS messages, and the `.pem` suffix is hard-coded in the source code.

+Taking the filename from an untrusted source is fine here.
+The standard (RFC 6066 Section 3) says that the Server Name Indication field is a DNS "A label".
+Which means that there are a limited number of characters allowed:

+* `.`, `-`, `a-Z`, `A-Z`, `0-9`

+If the SNI contain anything else, the TLS connection is rejected.

+Note that if session resumption is enabled for RadSec, the session cache *must* also cache the `TLS-Server-Name-Indication` attribute.
+The SNI is sent on resumption for TLS 1.2 and earlier, but it is not sent for TLS 1.3.
+As such, the only way to select the right policy on resumption is to check the value of the cached TLS-Server-Name-Indication attribute.